-Thank you for taking the time to review your Annual Drinking Water Quality Report.
-This report is published each year to educate our customers about the drinking water that they receive.
+I am proud to present our Annual Water Quality Report covering the period between January I and December 3I, 2022.
+This report is a snapshot of last year's water quality.
 It includes details such as where your water comes from, what it contains, and how it compares to rigorous standards set by regulatory agencies.